 This fireplace is pretty much the best thing ever and you can read how we made it here.

 Enter a giant new dresser from my grandma and suddenly we had an open space in the bedroom!!!
 Time for the faux fireplace!

 The best part of our tiny DIY faux fireplace, is that it was made from the leftover scraps of this fireplace.
 I just love how using the same materials can give a totally different feel when used in different ways.
-So get creative with this project!
+So get creative with this project! you can even add some paintings and printing with custom vinyl printing for quality.
 Use what you have, and make it whatever size you need to fit your space!

 To make our fireplace, we first used a scrap of reclaimed lumber as the mantle.
 We just cut it to the length we needed and boom.
 Done.
 We decided to support it with similar beams running up the side.
 We didn’t have enough of the thick wood left, so my husband cut the edges of some 2x4s at an angle so they would fit together and look like one big board.

 Then, we ran a length of plywood along the back.
 This is what we nailed our “shiplap” boards into.
 My husband used spray paint to coat the boards.
+For the best and the most good quality paints, find out more here.
 Normally, he is not a very good painter and I have to do all of that kind of work, but I was really digging the look of the shiplap boards that he painted.
 They almost look aged and distressed.
-So if anyone wants to know how we did that, the answer is–do a really half-hearted job of spray painting 😉
+So if anyone wants to know how we did that, the answer is–do a really half-hearted job of spray painting for Exterior Painting 😉

 You could leave your DIY easy faux fireplace as is, or you could add a hearth, which is what we chose to do.
 The brick look was achieved by using leftover paneling from the large fireplace project.
 I love the extra oompf and definition it gives the space.
 Plus, more to decorate!